 - (a) Employer Withholding from Employee Wages. - 1.
 Beginning January 1, 2021 withholding will be voluntary.
-However, an employer must offer to its employees in writing to withhold the Metro personal income tax from the employees' wages as soon as the employer's payroll system(s) can be configured to capture and remit the taxes withheld. - 2.
-Beginning January 1, 2022, and each year thereafter, withholding is mandatory for all employees that work in the Metro District and earn \$200,000 or more during the calendar year.
-This applies to residents and nonresident employees. - 3.
-An employee below the \$200,000 earning threshold in subsection (2) may choose to "opt in" to withholding with the employer, based on the employee's tax situation.
+However, an employer must offer to its employees in writing to withhold the Metro personal income tax from the employees' wages as soon as the employer's payroll system(s) can be configured to capture and remit the taxes withheld. - Beginning January 1, 2022, and each year thereafter, withholding is mandatory for all employees that who work in the Metro District and earn \$200,000 or more during the calendar year.
+This applies to residents and nonresident employees. - A. For employees who are residents of the District, withholding is calculated on all wages. - A.B.
+For employees who are nonresidents of the District, the minimum required withholding is calculated on wages paid for services performed in the District. - 3.
+Employers must also offer withholding to all employees who are not subject to mandatory withholding. - An employee below the \$200,000 earning threshold in subsection (2) may choose to "opt in" to withholding with the employer, based on the employee's tax situation.
 An employee who meets the mandatory withholding criteria in subsection (2) may choose to "opt out" of withholding by the employer based on the employee's tax situation.
 The Administrator will provide guidance to employers on the information a taxfiler (employee) must provide to taxfiler's employer to "opt in" or "opt out" of withholding.
-Once provided, the employer must honor the employee's withholding election until notified of a change.

-- 4. An employer must provide all "opt out" information to the Administrator on an annual basis in such form as the Administrator prescribes or upon a withholding audit by the Administrator. - (b) Due Date of Withheld Taxes to Administrator by Employer.
-An employer who withholds the Personal Income Tax from employee payroll must remit the withheld amounts to the Administrator within the time that each employer is required to remit taxes withheld for state income tax purposes for any period.
+Once provided, the employer must honor the employee's withholding election until notified of a change. - 3.5.
+An employer must provide all "opt out" information to the Administrator on an annual basis in such form as the Administrator prescribes or upon a withholding audit by the Administrator.

-Withheld amounts remitted to the Administrator must be accounted for as part of the collections under this section.
-No employee has any right of action against an employer in respect of any moneys deducted from wages and remitted in compliance or intended compliance with this section.

-- (c) Personal Liability of Responsible Officers, Partners, Members, or Employees.
+- (b) Due Date of Withheld Taxes to Administrator by Employer.
+An employer who withholds the Personal Income Tax from employee payroll must remit the withheld amounts to the Administrator within the time that each employer is required to remit taxes withheld for state income tax purposes for any period. - Withheld amounts remitted to the Administrator must be accounted for as part of the collections under this section.
+No employee has any right of action against an employer in respect of any moneys deducted from wages and remitted in compliance or intended compliance with this section. - (c) Personal Liability of Responsible Officers, Partners, Members, or Employees.
 If an employer withholds amounts due under this chapter from an employee's wages with proper authorization from the employee, the employer must remit that withheld tax on the due date as set forth in subsection (b).
 This chapter provides no extension of time, nor can the Administrator grant an extension.
-The employer holds the funds involved in trust for Metro, and any use of the funds by the employer is an illegal conversion. - 1.
-When an employer fails to remit in whole or in part any tax withheld at the time required under this section, the Administrator will assess a late payment penalty.
+The employer holds the funds involved in trust for Metro, and any use of the funds by the employer is an illegal conversion. - When an employer fails to remit in whole or in part any tax withheld at the time required under this section, the Administrator will assess a late payment penalty.
 The penalty is: - A. Five percent of the balance of the tax paid after the original due date if the failure to remit is for a period less than or equal to four months; - B. An additional 20 percent of the balance of the tax paid after the original due date if the failure to remit is for a period greater than four months; and, - C. An additional penalty of 100 percent of the balance of the tax paid after the original due date of all tax years if the failure to remit is for three or more consecutive tax years.